The ORIGINAL melting snowman cookies! That’s right. This is the very first version of the now-traditional Christmas cookie, created by me in 2008.

 light corn syrup

-step one: bake your blob cookie
+step one: bake your snowman base (the blob)

 Roll out your dough and cut out a blob shape with a sharp knife.
 I drew my shape first on paper and cut around the paper.
 Don’t make the blob too big, about 4 inches.
 If the edges are rough from cutting, pat with your fingers to smooth.
 Bake on a parchment paper lined baking tray and let cool.

-step two: frost your blob
+step two: frost your cookie base

 Color some frosting with the Bright White gel paste and fill the bag with the 4 tip.
 Outline cookie with frosting and let set a good half hour.
 Take some frosting in a bowl, color white and add water, little by little, stirring until it’s syrupy.
 Pour the runny frosting onto the middle of the cookie and spread to the edges with a small spatula or butter knife.
 Let set til firm a good two hours, even longer if possible.